2026 Election Tracker

 R

-Mike Rounds is running for a third Senate term and has every advantage.
-He was elected with 65.7% of the vote in 2020, formally announced his re-election bid in January 2026, and received Trump’s endorsement in July 2025 after helping pass the administration’s package canceling previously approved funding for the Corporation for Public Broadcasting.
-His Republican primary opponent, Rapid City businessman Justin McNeal, has not built the financial profile that would suggest a serious threat.
+Mike Rounds won his June 2 Republican primary comfortably, turning back a challenge from Rapid City businessman Justin McNeal to advance to a third Senate term.
+He was elected with 65.7% of the vote in 2020, formally announced his re-election bid in January 2026, and received Trump's endorsement in July 2025 after helping pass the administration's package canceling previously approved funding for the Corporation for Public Broadcasting.
+He will face Democrat Julian Beaudion and independent Brian Bengs in November, a general election the markets see as safely Republican in a state Trump won by 29 points.

 The Democratic side features Julian Beaudion, a Sioux Falls business owner and former state trooper.
 Independent Brian Bengs, who ran unsuccessfully as a Democrat against John Thune in 2022, is running again in 2026.
 Neither has been priced by markets as a competitive general election candidate against Rounds in a state Trump won by 29 points.
+The primary is June 2, 2026 with the same 35% threshold and July 28 runoff structure as the governor race, though no runoff is expected on the Senate side.

-John Thune, the state’s other senator and the current Senate Majority Leader, is not up in 2026.
+John Thune, the state's other senator and the current Senate Majority Leader, is not up in 2026.
 His next election is 2028.
+See all of the election odds for senate seats here.

 U.S. Senate election results — South Dakota